Hints allow you to specify the execution plan that the optimizer should generate.

 /*+ PARALLEL(table_name n) */

-If both the global and table-level PARALLEL hints are specified, the table-level hint will be ignored.
+If both global and table-level parallelism are specified, the table-level parallelism will not take effect.
 Here is an example:

 obclient> CREATE TABLE tbl1 (col1 INT) PARTITION BY HASH(col1) ;